backprop-ai/backprop/docs/source/Core.rst

 .. code-block:: python

-    k.emotion("I really like what you did there") "approval"
+    b.emotion("I really like what you did there") "approval"

-See `sentiment detection <https://github.com/kiri-ai/kiri/blob/main/examples/Sentiment.ipynb>`_ with code.
+See `sentiment detection <https://github.com/backprop-ai/backprop/blob/main/examples/Sentiment.ipynb>`_ with code.

 Text Summarisation
 ^^^^^^^^^^^^^^^^^^
 Also self-explanatory: takes a chunk of input text, and gives a summary of key information.

-See the example for `text summarisation <https://github.com/kiri-ai/kiri/blob/main/examples/Summarisation.ipynb>`_ with code.
+See the example for `text summarisation <https://github.com/backprop-ai/backprop/blob/main/examples/Summarisation.ipynb>`_ with code.

 .. code-block:: python

-    k.summarise("This is a long document that contains plenty of words") "short summary of document"
+    b.summarise("This is a long document that contains plenty of words") "short summary of document"

 Image Classification